roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 ## Relay Control - Hot Water

 Hot Water relay control is relatively simple.
 Just publish 3 MQTT messages in sequence for each state (Off/On).
 Although the controller publishes a 'water' temperature and thermostat value, these are not used.
-HW Relay can be simply switched using the below sequence.
+The HW Relay can be simply switched using the below sequence.
 (The 'get' message (second one below) is required):-

 #### Switch off HW Relay MQTT message sequence (SLT2 displays 'Off'):-